-We’ve heard it time and time again, a friend, a neighbor, or relative, talking bad about cruises.
-Giving excuse after excuse of why they’ll never understand why you waste your money on a cruise vacation.
+We’ve heard it time and time again: a friend, a neighbor, or a relative talking badly about cruises, giving excuse after excuse of why they’ll never understand why you waste your money on a cruise vacation.

 Here are the top 17 cruise lies I’ve heard: